-Originally written by Eminent (u/CadeGuitar), who generously published a Cooking Guide in “Eminent’s Life Skill Guide“.
-This well-received, 260 page guide has been added to and edited by me.
-It’s now kept current on GrumpyG, with Eminent’s permission.
-Thanks Eminent! !
-I will update this Cooking Guide with any new BDO patches/changes.
+This guide was originally written by Eminent (u/CadeGuitar), who generously published a Cooking Guide in “Eminent’s Life Skill Guide“.
+This well-received, 260 page guide was added to and edited by me.
+It was published with with Eminent’s permission.
+Thanks Eminent!!
+With all the recent Cooking changes, I have given up updating this guide.
+Please see above links for current Cooking guides.
 (Eminent is currently taking a break from Black Desert Online.)

 Eminent’s BDO Cooking Guide